tlswg/tls12-frozen/draft-ietf-tls-tls12-frozen.md

 drafts to support hybrid algorithms and identifiers, for use during a transition from classic to a post-quantum world.

-For TLS it is important to note that the focus of these efforts is TLS 1.3 or later.
+For TLS it is important to note that the focus of these efforts is exclusively TLS 1.3 or later.
 Put bluntly, post-quantum cryptography for
-TLS 1.2 WILL NOT be supported (see {{iana}}).
+TLS 1.2 WILL NOT be supported (see {{iana}}) at any time and anyone wishing to deploy post-quantum cryptography should expect to be using TLS 1.3.

 # IANA Considerations {#iana}